 Results: 1, D Kelleher; 2, P Green; 3, J O’Grady; 4, J Creane; 5, P Rooney.

 Brilliantly in a wave

-To relief of a pattern, hit fly-tyer Jimmy Tyrrell during firstname.lastname@example.org or 086-845 1257.
+To avail of the pattern, contact fly-tyer Jimmy Tyrrell at firstname.lastname@example.org or 086-845 1257.